 Rujak Soto, for example.
 Serves vegetable salad and green curry-like soup “soto” in one bowl.
 Another famous vegetable dish called “pecel” is poured with dark meat soup “rawon”.
 Resulting in a mix of fresh, nutty, meaty, and salty.
 Truly a rainbow of flavor.

 Although Jember Fashion Carnival is supposed to be a rival.
-That doesn’t stop for the two events to collaborate.
+That doesn’t stop the two events to collaborate.
 Expect to welcome Jember Carnival representatives.
-Who will also take part as the participants of Banyuwangi Ethno Carnival.
+Who will also take part as the participants of the Banyuwangi Ethno Carnival.

 Other than that.
 The founder of Jember Fashion Carnival Dynand Fariz is responsible for the fashion show of BEC.
-Be among the astonished of his remarkable costume designs and choreography.
+Be among the astonished by his remarkable costume designs and choreography.
 Dynand Fariz himself is a talented designer.
 He designed and won the Best National Costume on Miss Universe 2014.

 Banyuwangi Ethno Carnival Venue & Ticket

 It takes not even a dime to stand among hundreds of spectators of the carnival.
 As the event itself is free.
 Mark the calendar on 27 July to not missing any of the fun.
 The carnival starts in Taman Blambangan.
 Banyuwangi’s largest public park and city square.
-The route is 2,2 km long and it ends at Banyuwangi Mayor Office, Ahmad Yani street.
+The route is 2,2 km long and it ends at Banyuwangi Mayor Office, Ahmad Yani Street.

 |Banyuwangi Ethno Carnival Venue & Ticket|

 |Time||12:00 – 17:00|